chickenSandwich-cpu/Fruit-Basket-Complete/README.md

 Welcome to Fruit Basket, where your speed, precision, and reflexes will be put to the test!
 Catch those falling fruits, rack up points, and don’t let them slip away!😱🍎🍌

 ## 🚀 How to Play
-- Fruits fall from the sky—catch them with your basket!🍅🥕🍏
+- Fruits fall from the sky—catch them with your basket!🍅🥕🍏🍌
 - Move left and right to position your basket!⬅️➡️
 - Score points every time a fruit lands safely!✅
 - As time progresses, fruits drop FASTER!!😱💨